 After the oxygen is in place, ask the patient to breathe in deeply through their nose, and breathe out slowly through their mouth.
 A good metaphor I've heard a lot of caregivers use to help the patient understand is "Smell the flowers, now blow out the candles."
 It helps even more if you do it with them.
 It still amazes me how quickly the saturation will increase with most patients when you tell them to do that.

 To further aide in getting a patient's oxygen level up, make sure their upper body is elevated.
 Sitting up in a chair, propping multiple pillows under their back and head, or raising the head of their bed up (if they have that kind of bed) might do the trick.
 Encourage use of an incentive spirometer if one is available.
+A breathing treatment may be necessary if they can have one.

 Last but certainly not least, make sure they are relaxed.
 That includes you staying calm as well.
 If they see you staying calm, it helps them to stay calm as well.
 If a patient starts to get stressed, they will usually breathe faster which brings their oxygen saturation down even further.
 Remind them to relax and take slow deep breaths.